Submitted by on

 • CMMC Level 2

-At Level 2, organizations must demonstrate that they have implemented the requirements of NIST SP 800-171, which includes 110 practices that also encompass the Level 1 requirements.
+At Level 2, organizations must demonstrate that they have implemented the requirements of NIST SP 800-171 Rev. 2, which includes 110 practices that also encompass the Level 1 requirements.
 Level 2 is primarily focused on DoD contractors and subcontractors that manage CUI.

 • CMMC Level 3

-Requires organizations to undergo a government-led assessment every three years.
-At level 3, organizations will need to demonstrate compliance with a subset of NIST SP 800-172, which includes 110+ practices that also encompass the Level 1 and Level 2 requirements.
+Requires organizations to undergo a triannual government-led assessment.
+At level 3, organizations will need to demonstrate compliance with a subset of NIST SP 800-172 requirements, which include 110+ practices that also encompass the Level 1 and Level 2 requirements.
+It should be noted that CMMC 2.0 Level 3 requirements are still being finalized as of June 2024.

 How Does Your Organization Get CMMC Compliance?